 I attack again and miss left at the short 14th, but play a sublime bunker shot to tap-in distance.
 I hole another par saver at the 15th after driving into a fairway bunker.
-Antonio has started to call me Seve as I miss green after green and save pars.
+Antonio starts to call me Seve, as I miss green after green, and still save pars.

 When I land in the rear of the greenside bunker at 16, I find the ball on a downslope with the pin cut around eight feet onto the sloping green.

 I wonder, silently, as I survey a seemingly impossible challenge.

 I rehearse the shot for what seems like forever and zip the right hand through hard into the sand.
 The ball zips out and grabs the green on landing, bounces, rolls and checks around two feet from the hole.